thomasdeitz/prose-test/README.md

 3. Now just type away using the prose.io editor tools and save your new page.

 4. Next lets tell the system a little more about our new page.
 We are going to do this by creating a _data.json file in in that same folder we just created. navigate to that folder and click the "New File" button again.
 This time lets name it _data.json.
-Uses the following as the base for content of that file.
+Uses the following as the base for content of that file. once you are done save it.
 ```json
 {
   "index": {